The Salvation Hunters: Background

 English actor and producer George K. Arthur approached Sternberg to film a comedy entitled “Just Plain Buggs".
 Sternberg had recently served as assistant-director and writer on Roy William Neill’s film By Devine Right (1924) and accepted the offer, with the caveat that they substitute his own screenplay, The Salvation Hunters, to which Arthur agreed.

 Though the details remain “confused and controversial” the film was financed by Sternberg and Arthur for just under five-thousand dollars.
 Sternberg contributed the bulk of his personal savings to meet budgetary shortfalls.
 In this respect, The Salvation Hunters may be considered an independent film and as such “an almost unique specimen in its time.”

 Production

 Filming began in the fall of 1924.
 The movie was shot on location in California, including San Pedro, Chinatown, San Fernando Valley and at Grand-Asher Studios.

 Due to budgetary restraints, Sternberg and Arthur employed Hollywood extras, so-called "supers", rather than featured players.
-Georgia Hale was a cabaret singer and dress extra on Vanity's Price (1924) when Sternberg tapped for the role of The Girl.
+Georgia Hale was a cabaret singer and dress extra on Vanity's Price (1924) when Sternberg tapped her for the role of The Girl.
 She and most of the cast agreed to "defer" salaries.
 Stuart Holmes, who played The Gentleman, was an exception; a well-known screen "villain" - and famous sculptor - he was paid $100 in advance for his brief, but effective, appearance in The Salvation Hunters.